 Pending Issues - Future developments

 There are several use cases that are NOT currently supported in the current version of the specification.
 These complications are left open and will ideally be addressed in future versions, after the community has gained more experience with the common cases.
-The objective here is to document those cases appropriately and in some cases, to propose some possible solutions for representing the information in future versions of the mzPAF.
+The objective here is to document those cases appropriately and in some cases, to propose some possible solutions for representing the information in future versions of mzPAF.

 Side-chain fragments and other fragment ions